 It’s easy for clients to feel this way.
 I personally feel that just about everyone could benefit from therapy.
 I’ve always felt that way, even before I considered becoming a therapist.
 As a person who felt different than everyone else, I had tremendous benefit when a therapist would tell me that what I was experiencing was normal.

 And for those things that I couldn’t seem to solve myself, I learned that having a guide to help me find the strength within to solve things was of tremendous benefit.

 These days I see more people coming to therapy and being thankful that there’s someone else who can serve as an observer and also offer skill-building, when appropriate.

 The therapy room also is a microcosm of how relationships in real life work, so that invites a lot of great insight into the room as to how we communicate.

 As a therapist, I see the benefits of increased insight and increased skills to support one’s goals as invaluable.

-Call or message me for a free consultation and I’ll be glad to answer your questions.
+Call or message me for more information and answers to your questions!